ethankennerly/spellstone/README.md

 Click a selected letter to remove it from the word.
 Clearing the board graduates to a higher grade.

-Can you pass kindegarten?
+Can you pass 1st grade?
-Can you pass 8th grade?
+Can you pass 10th grade?

 To cheat to a higher grade, click the level number and then click Restart.